biom8er/phymes/CONTRIBUTING.md

 wastime --dir=$HOME/.cache phymes-server.wasm curl --route app/v1/chat --bearer_auth JWTTOKEN --data '{"content":"Write a python function to count prime numbers","session_name":"EMAILChat","subject_name":"messages","format":"Bytes","publish":"None","metadata":"","stream":true}'
 ```

+#### no_std

+All PHYMES crates can be compiled for the wasm32-unknown-unknown target with `no_std` for integration with embedded and serverless applications

-## Deploying with local or remote OpenAI API compatible token service endpoints
+### Deploying with local or remote OpenAI API compatible token service endpoints

 OpenAI API compatible token service endpoints are supported for local (e.g., NVIDIA NIMs) or remote (e.g., OpenAI or NVIDIA NIMs).
 Please see the [guide](CONTRIBUTING.md#developers-guide-to-phymes) for local NVIDIA NIMs token service deployment.

 Before running the `phymes-server`, setup the environmental variables as needed to access the local or remote token service endpoint as described in the [guide](CONTRIBUTING.md#developers-guide-to-phymes), or specify the endpoint urls in the `CandleEmbedConfig` and `CandleChatConfig`, respectively.

-## Developing and debugging the phymes application
+### Debugging the PHYMES deployment

 We recommend debugging the application using two terminals: one for `phymes-app` and another for `phymes-server`.
 Dioxus provides a great development loop for front-end application development with nifty hot-reloading features, but requires it's own dedicated terminal to run.
 Tokio provides an industry grade server along with nifty security features.
 During development (specifically, debug mode), the server permissions are relaxed to enable iterative debugging of the application.
 The `phymes-core`, `phymes-agents`, and `phymes-server` all use the Tracing crates for tracing and logging functionality.
 The packages and verbosity of console logging can be specified on the command line using the `RUST_LOG` environmental variable.